-The evacuation of any housing building will be conducted in coordination with Housing Services, Public Safety Office and Facility Operations.
+The evacuation of any housing building will be conducted in coordination with the Department of Housing & Residence Life, Public Safety Office and Facility Operations.
 All other evacuations shall be conducted in coordination with Public Safety and Facility Operations.

 This procedure is coupled with the Long Term Emergency Evacuation procedure.
-In addition to the procedures set forth below, Public Safety and Facility Operations staff will further respond as directed in the Housing Services and Facility Operations procedure manuals.
+In addition to the procedures set forth below, Public Safety and Facility Operations staff will further respond as directed in the Department of Housing & Residence Life and Facility Operations procedure manuals.

 GENERAL EVACUATION PROCEDURE

-In the event of an emergency situation requiring evacuation, students, faculty, staff, and visitors will be alerted via electronic message boards and interior/exterior emergency speaker announcements.
+In the event of an emergency situation requiring evacuation, students, faculty, staff, and visitors will be alerted via interior emergency speaker announcements.
 Everyone will be instructed to leave personal belongings and evacuate the building quickly and will be allowed back in the building as soon as the appropriate authorities issue an “all-clear.”
 In all evacuations, all are advised to refrain from using phones while evacuating to allow for a quick evacuation.

 In the event of an emergency other than fire, for example criminal activity, the Facility Operation and Public Safety Offices shall determine whether evacuation is necessary, and communicate with appropriate staff to ensure swift and efficient evacuation of students, staff and guests.
 In the event of a building evacuation, one of the closest non-affected University building will serve as the reassembly area, unless outdoor assembly is deemed necessary.